hosseina3kari/hosseina3kari/README.md

-- 👋 Hi, Hossein Askari
+- 👋 Hi, I am Hossein Askari.
 - 👀 I’m interested in Python programming.
-I'd like to be a pro in python
+I'd like to be a pro in python.
 - @  This is my gmail's address --> << hosseinaskari.py@gmail.com >>

 <!---